jreisinger/docs/data/about.md

 ## About me

-I try to put some fences and boardwalks across the tar pits of computing infrastructure :-).
-See my [CV](https://reisinge.net/cv) for more details.
+I try to put some fences and boardwalks in the tar pits of computing infrastructure :-).
+See my [CV](https://reisinge.net/cv) for more.

 > I think people who write programs do have at least a glimmer of extra insight into the nature of God... because creating a program often means that you have to create a small universe. -- Donald Knuth